Bachelor's Degree in Physical Sciences

-A BS in Physical Science with the Concentration in Forensic Science prepares students for a wide range of careers in forensic and industrial science.
+Purdue University Northwest’s Bachelor of Science in Physical Sciences with a Concentration in Forensic Science prepares students for a wide range of careers in forensic and industrial science.

 PNW is a leading innovator in forensic science education.
 We led the industry in the development of a virtual reality crime scene, and our students have presented leading-edge research at international conferences.